Skip to main content

 • Create specific templates for each distinct product type

-• Ensure proper sequencing of dependent steps
+• Ensure proper sequencing of dependent tasks

 • Assign appropriate workstations based on equipment and skill requirements